-15 Construction Certificate The following information must be provided to the Certifying Authority with the Construction Certificate application:
+15 Construction Certificate

+The following information must be provided to the Certifying Authority with the Construction Certificate application:

-a) Plans showing internal pedestrian pathway lighting is designed in accordance with the appropriate Australian Standards. b) Amended Remediation Action Plans (RAP) for Stage 1 and Stage 2 works are to be provided before the issue of the Construction Certificate of each respective stage.
+- Plans showing internal pedestrian pathway lighting is designed in accordance with the appropriate Australian Standards. - b) Amended Remediation Action Plans (RAP) for Stage 1 and Stage 2 works are to be provided before the issue of the Construction Certificate of each respective stage.
 The amended RAPs are to incorporate the recommendations made in the 'Updated Interim Auditor Advice letter', reference C2a_EA1136 and dated 14 August 2024.
 The amended RAPs are to be reviewed by a NSW Environmental Protection Authority accredited Site Auditor to confirm the proposed remedial options and validation procedures are appropriate.
-Details confirming the Site Auditors support of the amendments is to be provided son: To ensure that specific information is provided to the Certifying Authority sue of the Construction Certificate.
-16 Erosion and sediment controls plan ediment controls plan prepar ed by a ue of a Construction Certificate, an erosion and sediment control plan must be suitably qualified person in accordance with the following documents and ne certifier: prepa The '[(Sout] uidelines set out in 'Managing Urban Stormwater: Soils and Construction' red by Landcom (the Blue Book) (as amended from time to time), and Do it Right On-Site, Soil and Water Management for the Construction Industry' hern Sydney Regional Organisation of Councils and the Natural Heritage Trust) nended from time to time).
+Details confirming the Site Auditors support of the amendments is to be provided

+Condition reason: To ensure that specific information is provided to the Certifying Authority prior to the issue of the Construction Certificate.

+16 Erosion and sediment controls plan

+Before the issue of a Construction Certificate, an erosion and sediment control plan must be prepared by a suitably qualified person in accordance with the following documents and provided to the certifier:

+- the guidelines set out in 'Managing Urban Stormwater: Soils and Construction' prepared by Landcom (the Blue Book) (as amended from time to time), and - 2.
+The 'Do it Right On-Site, Soil and Water Management for the Construction Industry' (Southern Sydney Regional Organisation of Councils and the Natural Heritage Trust) (as amended from time to time).

 Condition reason: To ensure no substance other than rainwater enters the stormwater system and waterways.

-17 Waste Manag ement Plan requirements Before the issue of a Construction Certificate, a waste management plan for the developme must be prepared and provided to the certifier.
-The plan must be prepared: a. in accordance with i. the Environment Protection Authority's Waste Classification Guidelines as in force from time to time; and ii. a development control plan that provides for waste management that applies to the land on which the work or the clearing of vegetation is carried out; and b. includ le the following information - i. the contact details of the person removing waste (if known); ii. an estimate of the type and quantity of waste; iii. whether waste is expected to be reused, recycled or sent to landfill; iv. the address of the disposal location for waste (if known).
+17 Waste Management Plan requirements

+Before the issue of a Construction Certificate, a waste management plan for the development must be prepared and provided to the certifier.
+The plan must be prepared:

+- a. in accordance with - i. the Environment Protection Authority's Waste Classification Guidelines as in force from time to time; and - a development control plan that provides for waste management that applies to the land on which the work or the clearing of vegetation is carried out; and - b. include the following information - i. the contact details of the person removing waste (if known); - ii. an estimate of the type and quantity of waste; - iii. whether waste is expected to be reused, recycled or sent to landfill; - iv. the address of the disposal location for waste (if known).

 A copy of the waste management plan must be kept on-site at all times while work approved under the development consent is being carried out.

 Condition reason: To ensure resource recovery is promoted and local amenity protected during construction.

-18 Constr uction Noise and Vibration Management Plan ue of a Construction Certificate, a Construction Noise and Vibration Plan (CNVMP) is to be provided which details how noise and vibration impacts will be managed throughout all stages of works, including demolition, and monitoring measures to be implemented during site works.
+18 Construction Noise and Vibration Management Plan

+Before the issue of a Construction Certificate, a Construction Noise and Vibration Management Plan (CNVMP) is to be provided which details how noise and vibration impacts will be managed throughout all stages of works, including demolition, and monitoring measures to be implemented during site works.